coq/coq/doc/sphinx/proof-engine/tactics.rst

      tactic_invocation : toplevel_selector : tactic.
                        : |tactic .

-.. opt:: Default Goal Selector @toplevel_selector
+.. opt:: Default Goal Selector "@toplevel_selector"
    :name: Default Goal Selector

    This option controls the default selector, used when no selector is